 History: In the late 1880s, Architect/Engineer

-Gustave Falconnier [1845-1913] of Nyon, Switzerland, invented a novel form of glass building block
+Gustave Falconnier [1845-1913] of Nyon, Switzerland, invented a novel

-glass bricks such as by Siemens and Deutsche Luxfer Prismen-Gesellschaft
+|Earlier glass bricks such as those by Siemens and Deutsche Luxfer

-Manufactured by Albert Gerrer of Mulhouse (Haut-Rhin),
+Briques were manufactured by Albert Gerrer of Mulhouse (Haut-Rhin),

-S. Reich & Co. of Vienna and others, the sides were recessed to
+S. Reich & Co. of Vienna and others.
+Their sides were recessed to

-take mortar and they were laid up like masonry bricks, with or
+take mortar and they were laid up like ordinary masonry bricks, with or

 air-tight design, a prize-winner at the

 "By making such bricks or blocks hollow, especially when they are